fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

     download('words')
     ```

 3. Declare the `sentence` variable and assign it a string.
     Insert a new cell and add the following code to implement this:

     ```
-    sentence = "We are reading a book published by Packt "\
+    sentence = "We are reading a book published by Fenago "\
                "which is based out of Birmingham."
     ```

 4. To find the named entities from the preceding text, insert a new
     cell and add the following code: